burkegg/Python-Projects/README.md

-# python_old
-Old coursework

-Here are some projects from online courses I have taken in the past.
+Here are some python projects.
+These use an online compiler called codesculptor.
+To run the files, you can click the links at the top each.

 Highlights include: